treydenc/Resume-Recut/README.md

 *and* a plausible researcher, and the honest version of you changes depending on who is reading.

-Most resume tools make you keep four Google Docs in sync. `recut` keeps one source of truth and lets you draw a different true version from it for every application.
+Most resume tools make you keep four Google Docs in sync.
+Resume-Recut keeps one source of truth and lets you draw a different true version from it for every application.

 ```
 cv.html                    the full resume